yuyichao/explore/julia/new_gc/bit_swap.md

 with the marked bit set are the old objects.
 The live old object will be visited during the full mark phase (by definition) and the dead old object needs to be swept (i.e. freed) during the sweep phase (since this is the whole point of doing a full collection at all).
-Therefore, we can reset the old mark bit for live objects during the full marking and for dead objects during the sweeping.
+Therefore, we can reset the original mark bit for live objects during the full marking and for dead objects during the sweeping.

 ## GC bits manipulation during important GC procedures

-This is break down of what we need to do in different parts of the GC.
+This is a break down of what we need to do in different parts of the GC.
 The main interfaces of the GC to the rest of the runtime are allocation, write barrier and the collection.
 Newly allocated objects are always clean and has no GC bits set.
 The operations we need to do for the collection and